wulff/vim/README.md

     ln -s ~/.vim/vimrc ~/.vimrc

+Install Vundle

+    git clone https://github.com/gmarik/vundle ~/.vim/bundle/vundle

+Start vim and install plugins and colorschemes with the command.

+    :BundleInstall

-And you should up and running.
+Restart vim and you should be up and running.